 Don't bite

-Sometimes these "don'ts" may be said aloud, but there are numerous ways we can convey a "don't" to our horses.
+Sometimes these "don'ts" may be said aloud, but there are many quiet ways we can convey a "don't" to our horses.
 Slapping, pushing, tugging the reins, kicking with our legs, or putting them in a tight circle are all ways we can silently say "don't".
-To our horses, this constant stream of "don't" can feel like listening to a broken record.
-They may have a list a mile long of the things you don't want them to do and still be unable to grasp exactly what it is you do want from them.

 Odds are, you never noticed how often you say "don't" to your horse before.
 That's because the way the human brain is hardwired makes it easier to notice our horse's misbehavior than the absence of it.
 This phenomenon is called search asymmetry.

-For instance, early humans needed to immediately recognize it a predator was standing next to that rock so they could react instantly.
-If there was not a predator there today, then there was nothing to worry about.
 Even though those days are long behind us in the evolutionary timeline, our brains still function in the same way.

-That's why we tend to notice and reprimand when our horses are pawing on the crossties but don't give a second thought if they are not.
-However, to our horses, this means they are getting told "no" and a lot more than they are getting told "yes" to behaviors, and while they may quickly pick up what we do not want from them, they still need to choose between infinite possibilities to discover what we do want.
-For riders and trainers looking to speed up their training and develop effortless communication, training their brains to be able to notice and praise the absence of unwanted behavior is essential.
+That's why we tend to notice and reprimand our horses for pawing on the crossties but don't give a second thought if they are standing quietly.
+So, while our horses may quickly pick up what we do not want from them, they still need to choose between infinite possibilities to discover what we do want.

 Finding Praise-Worthy Moments